 The collection is organised in sections and the first is ‘sarcoma’ where the poems tell of Lucy Lysenko’s journey with a diagnosis of Ewings Sarcoma in 2008.
 One prose poem in the middle (‘Bloom’) sets the scene for further poems of the devastation of chemo and then remission.
 The next section is called ‘project 365’ (2016) and charts the breakdown of a marriage over a year, contrasted with other events in the poet’s life and in the world.
 Again, these are poems to re-read and ponder:

-black dog the bark of a tree at night
+the bark of a tree

 The two sections – ‘in the light’ and ‘in the dark’ – have poems that startle and slap.
 Life is laid bare:

-the typewriter without a ribbon… doorstop
+without a ribbon…

 But then:

-my brother’s coma comes to an end – window at dawn
+comes to an end –

 At times the poems provide a sense of story where several in a row depict ongoing events and experiences; others sit on their own, keen observations of life contrasted with images of nature, as traditional haiku do.